Victor Sassoon: Biography

+Sassoon lived in Shanghai as a "wealthy bon vivant who worked tirelessly to protect Western interests in the Orient" and helped European Jews survive in the Shanghai Ghetto.
+Sir Victor walked with the aid of two sticks as the result of injuries in World War I in which he served in the Royal Flying Corps.
+He founded the Cathay Hotel (now the Peace Hotel) but left under increasing Japanese pressure in 1941.

 Sassoon loved photography and opened a studio in Shimla first called Hamilton Studios.
 In 1928 he established his hobby and opened a studio in Bombay State at Ballard Estate by the same name as Hamilton Studios at E.D.Sassoon Building (one of his property), Ballard Estate, and all the negatives from Shimla were brought here, to Bombay, closing down that studio completely.
-He was also fond of horse racing, Chinese ivories (his vast collection was eventually bequeathed to the British Museum in 2018), international friendships and travel.
-He counted members of the aristocracy and such Hollywood stars as Charlie Chaplin, Marlene Dietrich, Basil Rathbone and Bette Davis among his acquaintances.
-An accomplished photographer, he made many images of friends, and of local and foreign landscapes and created numerous photograph albums.
-He also illustrated his diaries with his own photographs.
+He was also fond of horse racing and Chinese ivories (his vast collection was eventually bequeathed to the British Museum in 2018).

-He lived in Shanghai until 1941, when due to China's war with Japan, he was forced to leave.
-After the Chinese Communist Revolution of 1949, he sold his business interests in China and relocated to Nassau, Bahamas.

 During the 1950s, Sassoon lived at his home on Cable Beach in Nassau.
 He also spent time in the remote town of Hillsboro, New Mexico, located about a three-hour drive north of El Paso, Texas.
 He built a house there and named it El Refugio.
-It has since been turned into a Bed and Breakfast.
+It has since been turned into a bed and breakfast.

 Late in life he married his American nurse, Evelyn "Barnsie" Barnes, who remained in Nassau long after Sassoon's death in 1961.
 Lady Sassoon continued to provide support for the charity founded by her late husband to help Bahamian children, by hosting the black-tie Heart Ball each year over the Valentine's Day weekend.